-In July of 2002, we started working on version 4 of our web site.
+In July of 2002, I started working on version 4 of this web site.
 Whereas the previous versions (and especially version 3 published in January 1999) were motivated by an intention to bring about visible changes, this latest update is happening mostly under the hood.
-Essentially, we wish to accomplish the following:
+Essentially, I wished to accomplish the following:

 These changes necessitated a complete rewrite of every page in the site.
 Initially, the home page, all the index pages (i.e., those that provide a summary of their respective sections), the entire Moving to France section, and the About this Site section were converted and uploaded.
 The remaining sections were gradually added, and on November 10, 2002, the upload of the rewritten Work section completed the project.

-While we were rewriting the pages, we obviously reviewed the contents and made changes as appropriate, but this was mostly limited to modifying data that was no longer current, replacing external links that no longer worked, or fixing typing errors.
+While I was rewriting the pages, I obviously reviewed the contents and made changes as appropriate, but this was mostly limited to modifying data that was no longer current, replacing external links that no longer worked, or fixing typing errors.
 In this way, quite a few changes were made to all pages.

 A few other things that have not changed: external links open in new windows, internal links to pages in the same section open in the content frame, and internal links to pages in a different section open in the same window.
 For optimal viewing, we recommend a screen resolution of 1024x768 pixels or higher, though it is (still!) possible to view most of the site on a 640x480 monitor without scrolling horizontally.
 Starting in January 2007, we will standardize on a page width around 900 pixels.
 According to Google Analitycs, the smallest screen size still in use by our visitors is 800x600, and that represents fewer than 3 percent of the people viewing this site.
 While we may redo some of the older pages, most of the pre-2007 content should remain as is.

-We do recommend a fairly recent browser for the best possible user experience when visiting any site.
-Given the price of some of the really popular browsers (free!), we don't understand why so many people still use ancient versions of these applications.
+I recommend a fairly recent browser for the best possible user experience when visiting any site.
+Given the price of some of the really popular browsers (free!), I don't understand why so many people still use ancient versions of these applications.
 Do yourself a favor and upgrade if your browser version is more than two or three years old!
 You'll be pleasantly surprised at how much better most sites look.

 Thanks for taking the time to read this information.
 If you wish to comment, you can use the e-mail link at the bottom of this page.
-Enjoy your stay with us!
+Enjoy your stay!

 This page was last modified on November 6, 2015